 Finding the right level of risk will be different for every investor, so we’re just going middle of the road with this one.
 The Blackrock ESG Multi-Asset Moderate Portfolio (MAMG) offers investors a diversified ETF that holds around 45% in stocks and shares and around 55% in bonds and gilts.

-For investors who want more risk, there is an ETF that takes the same approach but with a higher weighting to shares (MAGR) or for those who want a more conservative approach, MACG has under 20% invested into the stock market.
+For investors who want more risk, there is an ETF that takes the same approach but with a higher weighting to shares (MAGR).
+For those who want a more conservative approach, MACG has under 20% invested in the stock market.

 Tap the button below to buy MAMG - BlackRock ESG Multi-Asset Moderate Portfolio.
 Capital at risk.